kkensuke/markdown-toc-numbering/README.md

     - `remove`: remove tables of contents

 ## Note
-This script assumes that markdown files has the following format:
+This script assumes that the title is written in the first line using `===` as follows.
 ```markdown
 Title
 ===